the-peon-project/peon-docs/manual/docs/quick-start/installation.md

 This will start:

 - **Orchestrator**: Core API service (port 5000)
+- **Cache Proxy**: Shared HTTP cache for SteamCMD and other proxy-aware downloads (port 3128, when enabled)
 - **Discord Bot**: Slash command interface
 - **Web UI**: Browser interface (port 8080)

+When the cache proxy is enabled, newly generated game server manifests receive standard proxy environment variables and a `host.docker.internal` host-gateway alias.
+Downloads that honor `HTTP_PROXY` or `HTTPS_PROXY` will reuse cached content locally instead of fetching every update from the internet again.

 ### 4. Verify Installation